fmatthew5876/hh3-rm2k/dev/README.md

 These are the currently available tools:

- * autodb: regenerate ldb database
+ * autodb: regenerate the enhanced ldb database.
- * cedump: dumps common event code
+ * evdump: prints event code for a given event.
+ * check: performs sanity checks on the entire game.

 Build Instructions
 ------------------